Position

 What does a Mason do?

-A Mason works with stone, brick, and concrete to build structures.
-They prepare the materials and lay them to create walls, floors, and other parts of buildings.
-Masons follow blueprints and instructions carefully to ensure everything is built correctly.
-They use tools like hammers, trowels, and levels to shape and place the materials.
-This job requires attention to detail and good hand-eye coordination.
+A Mason works with stone, brick, and concrete to build and repair structures.
+They use tools to cut, shape, and lay materials.
+Masons follow blueprints and instructions to create walls, columns, and other parts of buildings.
+They ensure that their work is strong and safe.
+This job requires attention to detail and good physical strength.

 View Mason jobs nearby